ahabra/esbuild-project-starter/README.md

 ### Building

-Remove build artifacts
+Remove build artifacts.
+Will remove the `target/` directory.
 ```bash
 npm run clean
 ```

-Create bundle
+Create bundle in `target/dist/`
 ```bash
 npm run build
 ```

 ### Run a local dev web server
 ```bash
 npm run server
 ```
+The root directory of the server will be the `target/` directory.

 ### Run Tests
 Test files names should follow the pattern `*.test.js`.
-Look at `src/utils/test` for examples.
+Look at `src/utils/test/` for examples.

-Run all tests:
+Run all test.
+Will generate a coverage report in `target/coverage/lcov-report/index.html`
 ```bash
 npm run test
 ```

-Run a test watcher:
+Run test watcher:
 ```bash
 npm run test:watch
 ```